ImKringle/ServerSage/README.md

   - **Power Actions**: Start, stop, restart, or kill servers with simple commands.
   - **Server Listing**: View all accessible servers and their statuses at a glance.
   - **Resource Statistics**: Fetch real-time CPU, RAM, and disk usage for your servers.
+  - **Remote Command Use**: Run commands for your servers anywhere through your Discord Server
+  - **Hidable Servers**: Don't want a server to be manageable through Discord?
+Set "hide" to True on Config Creation or Manual Addition!
 ---

 ## 🧙 Prerequisites